Applebee’s may have taken these Green Bean Crispers with Lemon Garlic Aioli off of their menu, but you can still enjoy them at home!

 Besides, we had eaten lunch at noon and we were all starving and decided to stop at Applebee’s before heading to the hotel.
 Once we got there, we ordered some apps to hold us over until our food came and of course, we had to get their Green Bean Crispers; which are one of our favorites.

 I know these aren’t the healthiest recipe to make; especially since coming off of the holidays, but I just had to share how easy they are to make at home and since you all seem to LOVE copycat recipes, I chose this one to experiment with first.

-How to Make Green Bean Crispers with Lemon Garlic Aioli
+How do you Make Green Bean Crispers with Lemon Garlic Aioli?

 All you need are fresh green beans, flour and a bottle of beer.
 That’s it.
 Just mix the beer and flour, dip the beans into the batter and fry in some hot oil.